Louis Cennamo: Career

 During the late 1960s, Cennamo also played bass on several recording sessions.
 Some well documented projects included James Taylor's 1968 self-titled LP and Al Stewart's Zero She Flies.

-In 1969, along with Keith Relf and Jim McCarty (formerly of The Yardbirds), Cennamo co-founded the original lineup of the classically-influenced Renaissance.
-Cennamo played a key role in working up the band's classically-influenced song arrangements, and one highlight of Renaissance live performances through this era was his use of the violin bow on his bass during the final song of their set, "Bullet" (he would continue to use the violin bow on his bass with later bands, on certain numbers).
+In 1969, along with Keith Relf and Jim McCarty (formerly of The Yardbirds), Cennamo co-founded the original lineup of the progressive rock band Renaissance.
+Cennamo played a key role in working up the band's classically influenced song arrangements, and one highlight of Renaissance live performances through this era was his use of the violin bow on his bass on the song "Bullet", which was often the final number of the set.
+He would continue to use the violin bow on his bass with later bands, on certain numbers.
 This incarnation of the band recorded two LPs, but a busy touring schedule began to wear on members of the band, and they decided to go their separate ways in the spring of 1970.
-Cennamo then began recording and performing with British jazz rock band Colosseum.
+Cennamo then began recording and performing with British jazz-rock band Colosseum.
 It was during Cennamo's involvement that Colosseum recorded Daughter of Time (1970).

 Cennamo was then recruited by progressive/blues/rock band Steamhammer (1970–72).
 The band subsequently toured Europe extensively, and recorded the experimental Speech in 1971.

 After Steamhammer folded in 1973, Cenammo co-founded Armageddon (1974–75) with American drummer Bobby Caldwell, Steamhammer guitarist Martin Pugh, and "Speech" co-producer (and former Renaissance bandmate) Keith Relf.
 The band was based in California, but recorded their debut album, Armageddon, at Olympic Studios in London.
 It was released on A&M Records in the late spring of 1975.
 Relf's death (by electrocution) in May 1976 effectively ended the band.

-Back in England after Armageddon's dissolution, Cennamo then co-founded Illusion with the members of the original Renaissance (minus the late Keith Relf), remaining with the band for two albums (from 1977–79).
+Back in England after Armageddon's dissolution, Cennamo then co-founded Illusion with the members of the original Renaissance (minus the late Keith Relf), remaining with the band for two albums (from 1977 to 1979).